-Since eating disorders tend to found in youth, their warning signs of can often be missed in the elderly, especially because the signs could be mistaken for benign issues.
+Since eating disorders tend to be found in youth, their warning signs can often be missed in the elderly, especially because the signs could be mistaken for benign issues.
 Early warning signs of eating disorders include:

 - Increased sensitivity to cold

 - Secretive eating habits

 - Sudden changes in behavior after eating

 As the illness progresses, the symptoms will grow clearer.
 Those who suffer of eating disorders will show an unhealthy concentration on food and weight.
 For anorexia, you’ll see a startling weight loss in the individual.
 They’ll also experience constipation and have thinning hair, dry skin, and brittle nails.
 If a person with anorexia eats around you, you may notice them take incomplete portions or a general lack of eating.

 Those with bulimia will often overuse laxatives.
 You may also see signs of excessive or forced vomiting, such as tooth decay, enamel erosion, and swollen salivary glands.
 In some cases, there can be teeth-marks or calluses on the knuckles from self-induced vomiting.

 What If You Know Someone with an Eating Disorder?